ms-jpq/windows-in-docker-old/README.md

 WHY?

-So you can run Windows inside Docker inside a browser
+So you can run Windows inside KVM inside Docker inside a browser

 ## Usage